Sheremetova/SampleProject-Test-Kaspresso/README.md

 This test verifies successful login into the application using valid email and password.

+Upon successful login, a toast with a welcome message and the user's name appears.
+However, it's important to note that checking time-sensitive elements like toasts through automated tests is not recommended due to potential instability.
+If there's a strict need for testing toasts, consider the solution described [here](https://avito-tech.github.io/avito-android/test/Toast/).

 ### 2. Login with Invalid Password

 This test ensures that entering a password with fewer than 6 characters disables the login button, preventing login.